 How profitable a bank is has an effect on its safety and soundness.
-Earnings can be retained by the bank, boosting its capital buffer, or be used to address problematic loans, potentially making the bank better prepared to withstand financial shocks.
-However, banks that are losing money are less able to do those things.
+A bank can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, potentially making the bank better able to withstand economic trouble.
+Obviously, banks that are losing money are less able to do those things.

-Texas Gulf Bank, National Association scored 20 out of a possible 30 on Bankrate's test of earnings, beating out the national average of 16.52.
+On Bankrate's earnings test, Texas Gulf Bank, National Association scored 20 out of a possible 30, better than the national average of 15.12.

-The bank recorded net income of $3.3 million on total equity of $63.4 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.14 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and equal to the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $6.4 million on total equity of $63.6 million.
+The bank had an annualized return on average assets, or ROA, of 1.11 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.